-This work introduced the INSANE data set collection, which aims to provide multi-disciplinary in-flight data with a versatile sensor suite that is subject to real-world sensor effects.
+This work introduced the INSANE dataset collection, which aims to provide multi-disciplinary in-flight data with a versatile sensor suite that is subject to real-world sensor effects.
 The flight scenarios address various research domains for vehicle localization.
 This work discussed individual aspects of the sensors and their integration in detail.
 The raw data for customized sensor calibrations and the analysis of specific sensor properties such as intrinsic, extrinsic and behavior for vibration behavior in a dedicated test bench setup are provided.

-The quality of a data set is directly correlated with the accuracy and uninterrupted availability of the accompanying ground~truth information.
-Thus we presented a carefully designed setup to directly measure highly accurate ground truth as raw data.
-In contrast to other work, we do not need to filter this data to achieve the high accuracy which prevents any filter-induced artifacts such as biases and inconsistencies.
+The quality of a dataset is directly correlated with the accuracy and uninterrupted availability of the accompanying ground~truth information.
+Thus we presented a carefully designed setup to directly measure highly accurate ground~truth as raw data.
+In contrast to other work, we do not need to filter this data to achieve the high accuracy, which prevents any filter-induced artifacts such as biases and inconsistencies.

-Finally, we presented two show-cases which demonstrate the usability of the data sets with comparisons to the provided ground~truth.
+Finally, we presented two show-cases which demonstrate the usability of the dataset with comparisons to the provided ground~truth.

 The lessons learned throughout this work are a crucial stepping stone for the development and extension of novel flight platforms.
-As for future aspects, it is planned to extend the data set with new scenarios and sensor setups over time.
-Thus, the open-sourced data set is not a static entity and will grow over time, following the same format for compatibility.
+As for future aspects, it is planned to extend the dataset with new scenarios and sensor setups over time.
+Thus, the open-sourced dataset is not a static entity and will grow over time, following the same format for compatibility.
 Given the versatility of the presented setup, we believe that this data will enable researchers to develop and test future algorithms addressing real-world challenges in various disciplines.